Frank Delaglio

 Profile

-Dr. Frank Delaglio develops computational methods for extracting useful information from Nuclear Magnetic Resonance (NMR) data to support development and manufacturing of drugs and vaccines, and to support basic research in structural biology.
+Dr. Frank Delaglio develops computational methods for extracting useful information from Nuclear Magnetic Resonance (NMR) data to support development and manufacturing of protein drugs, live cell therapies, and vaccines, and to support basic research in structural biology.
 His current focus is on development of approaches for characterization of the high order structure of biologics, so that these important therapeutics can continue to be safe and effective, and become more available and affordable.
-In the NMR community, Dr. Delaglio is best known as the developer of the NMRPipe software system (http://www.ibbr.umd.edu/nmrpipe), which has been cited over 14,000 times in peer-reviewed literature and has been used to help generate over 40% of the protein structures ever measured by NMR.
+In the NMR community, Dr. Delaglio is best known as the developer of the NMRPipe software system (http://www.ibbr.umd.edu/nmrpipe), which has been cited over 15,000 times in peer-reviewed literature and has been used to help generate roughly 40% of the protein structures ever measured by NMR.

 Dr. Delaglio’s areas of interest include multidimensional spectral processing and analysis, chemometrics and machine learning, data visualization, and NMR homology approaches to biomolecular structure determination.
-His work always includes the goal of producing practical, working software, and he is a regular presenter at advanced courses and workshops for the European Molecular Biology Organization (EMBO) and the UCONN Center for Biomolecular NMR Data Processing and Analysis (nmrbox.org).
+His work always includes the goal of producing practical, working software.
+He has made more than 200 lectures and tutorials in 15 countries, including 20+ years as advanced course instructor for the European Molecular Biology Organization (EMBO) and the UCONN Center for Biomolecular NMR Data Processing and Analysis (nmrbox.org).
+He shared a 2022 Department of Commerce Silver Medal for contributions to biomanufacuring, and was awarded the 2024 Americal Chemical Society Award in Chemical Instrumentation.

 CURRENT RESEARCH

-Characterization of Biologics by NMR Spectroscopy, Chemometrics, and Machine Learning
+Characterization of Biologics by NMR, Chemometrics, and Machine Learning

 With annual sales exceeding $150 billion, growth of biologic therapeutics is outpacing that of small-molecule drugs, and the development, manufacture, and delivery of biologics present very different challenges.
 Among biologics, monoclonal antibodies (mAbs) have become particularly attractive for drug development, since it is possible to select and duplicate antibodies that bind with high affinity and specificity to most any target, and since biomanufacturing platforms for mAbs can be reused for more than one therapeutic.